AdrianVollmer/Congruence/README.md

 of software.

 Fortunately, on the flip side, Confluence behaves nicely when interfacing with other things.
 There is an API!
-With documentation!
-And there are lots of JSON objects or XML documents suitable for programmatic processing.

 I'm a big believer in minimalism and CLI/TUI tools.
 They always respond virtually instantly to user input (safe for communication over the network)